juanfran2018/Ofelia-Confinement-Shear-Cell/README.md

 De Vos, W. M., Mears, L. L., Richardson, R. M., Cosgrove, T., Dalgliesh, R. M., & Prescott, S. W. (2012).
 Measuring the structure of thin soft matter films under confinement: A surface-force type apparatus for neutron reflection, based on a flexible membrane approach.
 Review of Scientific Instruments, 83(11), 113903.

 <a id="4">[4]</a>
-Nordforks Project: Neutron scattering of confined and sheared thin soft films.
+Nordforsk Project: Neutron scattering of confined and sheared thin soft films.
 Retrieved from https://www.nordforsk.org/projects/neutron-scattering-confined-and-sheared-thin-soft-films (2021)

 <a id="5">[5]</a>
 Olsson, A., Hellsing, M. S., & Rennie, A. R. (2017).
 New possibilities using additive manufacturing with materials that are difficult to process and with complex structures.
 Physica Scripta, 92(5), 053002.